Skip to main content

 • Push the edited plan to the Atlas Registry by running atlas schema plan push --file file://<path>.

-To complete the example, let's edit the migration plan from the example above by filling all nullable email columns with a dynamic default value:
+To complete the example, let's edit the migration plan from the example above by changing all email columns with 'unknown' value to a computed email value:

 from = "vJYpErjN4kWJpw4nRaJcEX3xx/jExj4a05Ll3Y7gXr4="